exhuma/python-cluster/docs/hierarchical.rst

 .. note::

-    To keep the table more readable, individual points are written in lower-case, while clusters are written in upper-case!
+    To keep the matrix table more readable, individual points are written in lower-case, while clusters are written in upper-case!

-This results in the following distance matrix.
+This results in the following initial distance matrix.
 We will mark the diagonal with an ``x`` as we're not interested in comparing a point with itself.
 Equally, we are only interested in the absolute distance.
 So we only need the values for pairs on ons side of the diagonal.

  ===== ===== ====== ====== ====== ====== ======